amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide100ProvisionAnATPDatabase.md

 ![](./images/100/Picture100-29.jpeg)

 - License Type: You will see 2 options under licensing options.
+Choose "My Organization already owns License".

 **My organization already owns Oracle database software licenses**: Oracle allows you to bring your unused on-prem licenses to the cloud and your instances are billed at a discounted rate.
 This is the default option so ensure you have the right license type for this subscription.